 - Interchange fees cover the cost of fraud detection, credit monitoring, and fraudulent purchase protection benefiting both consumers and merchants.
 A less secure payment network could therefore raise fraud-related costs for credit unions and banks.

 - The Credit Card Competition Act threatens credit unions’ ability to provide important services to their members – including their ability to offer credit cards.

 Debit card routing mandates and interchange caps mandated by the Durbin Amendment affected card issuers, consumers, and merchants in the past decade.
 Find out how this ten years of evidence provides clear insights on the consequences of implementing the current Big Box Bill.
 Download research from Cornerstone Advisors.

-The current interchange payment system works to benefit consumers, credit unions, and the merchants.
-CUNA and the Leagues, in conjunction with the Electronics Payments Coalition, are working together to stop legislation aimed at changing credit interchange.
+The current interchange payment system works to benefit consumers, credit unions, and merchants.
+CUNA and the Leagues, together with other in the financial services industry, are working together to stop legislation aimed at changing credit interchange.

 Engage Your Members of Congress

 We have various resources you can use to learn more about this issue and engage your local lawmakers:

 Contact your Members of Congress: Tell your lawmakers to keep the current interchange system that protects cards keeps the economy flowing.